jsrdxzw/redis-kit/README.md

     }
 }
 ```

-If you want to use annotation such as `@DistributedLock`, `@Cache`, please import the spring aop at the first place
+In the other way, annotations such as `@DistributedLock`, `DistributedTryLock` are also provided, please import the spring aop at the first place
+before using annotations.
 ```xml
 <dependency>
     <groupId>org.springframework.boot</groupId>